mr-staker/elrond-cookbook/README.md

 Cookbook providing the necessary tools to install Elrond nodes (observers and validators).
 It uses our repositories ([deb](https://deb.staker.ltd/) and [rpm](https://rpm.staker.ltd/)) to install a binary build for the platforms we support.

+By convention, the port numbering is as follows:

+ * 8080 + node ID - for REST API port (i.e those used by termui and logviewer for example)
+ * 37373 + node ID - for P2P port.

 ## TODO

 This list isn't sorted in a particular order:

- * CLI helper to simplify the access to termui, logviewer, service status in a multi-node environment
+ * CLI helper to simplify the access to termui, logviewer, service status/control in a multi-node environment
- * Complete the work on node config (i.e some bits are missing)
- * Keybase identity
- * Service ID
- * Node roles (i.e primary / backup)
  * Handle one-shot type of upgrades (e.g conditionally drop the db if requested)
  * elrond_node `:remove` action
  * [Observing squad](https://docs.elrond.com/integrators/observing-squad/) recipe